 /dev/disk/diskx_p2 – Persistent block device file, partition 2

-Its smallest chunk of PV which can be used as block under file system.
-PV is consist of number of PEs.
+Its smallest chunk of PV can be used as a block under the file system.
+PV is consists of the number of PEs.
 We always use PV names while using LVM commands.
-In above example PE size is set to 32MB & total 4345 PEs are available on disk.
+In the above example, PE size is set to 32MB & a total of 4345 PEs are available on disk.

 One or more PV come together to form a Volume Group.
 This grouping enables to slice down combined

 storage capacity of disks to our choice of small volumes.
-In above example vg00 is volume group made up of single PV & its sliced down to 8 LV (only one shown in above exmaple)
+In the above example, vg00 is volume group made up of single PV & it’s sliced down to 8 LV (only one shown in above example)